M-Adil-Sultan/project_manager/Readme.md

 7. Access the Django Admin Panel:

 Navigate to http://127.0.0.1:8000/admin to log in using your superuser credentials (available in userdetails.txt).

+> Postman collection is provided in the repository.
+Import the collection in postman to access the APIs

 ## Endpoints